michaelneuder/optimistic-relay-documentation/builder-onboarding.md

 Once the error is understood and there is a consensus that it is safe to resume optimistic building, we will manually reset `is_demoted` to `false`.

-> Any block simulation failure will result in a demotion.
-We will save the details of the failed simulations and work with the builders to understand the root cause and how it can be remedied.
+> Any block simulation failure will result in a demotion that records the details of the failed simulations.
+We will work with the builders to understand the root cause and how it can be remedied.

 ### Posting collateral
 The first step in onboarding is posting collateral.
-To start, we are capping this collateral at 1 ETH per builder pubkey.
+To start, we are capping this collateral at 1 ETH per-pubkey.
 Collateral can be sent to \<INSERT ENS NAME\>.
 Please send us the transaction details via telegram or discord, and we will manually update the database.